 The average ROI for email marketing ranges from $36 to $40 for every $1 spent.

-Targeted bulk emails has the potential to yield a higher ROI since it focuses on quality over quantity.
+Targeted bulk email marketing has the potential to yield a higher ROI than traditional email marketing since it focuses onquality over quantity.

-Moreover, using targeted campaigns will result in more conversions and sales with fewer emails, reducing the overall cost spent.
+Instead of sending promotional emails to your entire list, using targeted email marketing will result in more conversions and sales with fewer emails, reducing the cost.

 Calculate the Return on Investment for your email campaigns with the ROI calculator.